nrinaudo/kantan.csv/docs/src/main/tut/tuples_as_rows.md

 layout: default
 title:  "Encoding tuples as rows"
 section: tutorial
+sort: 11
 ---
-In a [previous post](09-collections_as_rows.html), we've seen how to encode collections as CSV rows.
+In a [previous post](collections_as_rows.html), we've seen how to encode collections as CSV rows.
 This is useful when dealing with homogeneous data, but not so much when not all cells in a given row are of the same time.
 One way of dealing with such situation is tuples.